EdwardPineker/EdwardPineker/README.md

 ## Hi there 👋

-I'm currently a Student in Buisiness Informatiks.
+I'm currently a student in Business Informatics. 🔭

-My interests at this time are data analysis and database development, but I still have so much too learn: I'm curious where my path takes me and what intersts will spark in the future.
+My interests at this time are data analysis and database development, but I still have so much to learn: 🤔

+I'm curious where my path takes me and what interests will spark in the future.✨
 <!--
 **EdwardPineker/EdwardPineker** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.